 Local vaccine clinics or hospitals

 If you’re worried that you have missed some vaccines, it’s not too late.
 Your healthcare provider can make sure you easily get up to date on your vaccines.

 Vaccines are the easiest way to reduce risk of serious illness, even in very healthy people.

 The best person to talk to is your healthcare provider.
-He or she can tell you why and how vaccines can help keep you healthy, and recommend which ones you need.
+They can tell you why and how vaccines can help keep you healthy and recommend which ones you need.